From the Archive: Articles, Media & Links

 The Emotional Physiology of Energy Injury

+There are multiple emotions associated with each segment, some comfortable, some not.
 Feelings are body events and common body metaphors describe pretty accurately where different emotions locate.
 Consider the following:

 My gut feeling told me to stay away.

-My heart exploded with love.
+My heart filled with love.

 She has butterflies in her stomach when she’s nervousness.